 Here's some of the cool tech you'll encounter in this book.
 Check it out so that you know what to do when you encounter these things later.

 Videos are embedded into the text so you can just click on them inside the textbook and watch them there with no ads.
-Don't worry, these are simply fancy links, so the creators of the videos still get to count your click for their statistics.
+Don't worry, these are simply fancy links that make it so the creators of the videos still get to count your click for their statistics.
 Here's a cool three-minute video about why these young men from inner-city Chicago choose to write.
-Try watching it by clicking on it.
+Try watching it by clicking directly on it.

 Previewing a book is a good way to get a feel for it and anticipate what's coming.
-In the old days, we would literally pick up our textbooks from the campus bookstore and physically leaf through the pages, but that's not possible online.
+In the olden days, we would literally pick up our textbooks from the campus bookstore and physically leaf through the pages in anticipation, but that's not possible online.
 So here are some spoiler alerts so you'll know what's coming in the rest of this book.
 We've divided this textbook into three main units: Writing Tools, Academic Audiences, and General Audiences.

 In Unit 1: Writing Tools, you'll get help understanding how writing in the Social Sciences differs from other types of writing and learn the tools you need to get your message across.

-We've divided the rest of this book into two sections based on the two most common audiences social scientists write for: Academic Audiences and General Audiences.
-In Unit 2: Academic Audiences, we'll focus on what writing is like in university settings and how to create some of the most useful types of documents.
+In Unit 2: Academic Audiences, we'll focus on what writing is like in scholarly settings and how to create some of the most useful types of documents.

-In Chapter 7 Writing for Academic Audiences, we'll talk about how best to write formally for an academic audience and what is valued in an academic discourse community.
-Chapter 8 Finding and Evaluating Sources will help you see how research and evidence are the main currency of academia and that you need certain skills to find as well as analyze sources.
-Chapter 9 Talking About Sources deals with the best ways to talk about your sources (summary, paraphrase, and quotation) and give credit to others' work (APA Format)--an essential skill that can also keep you out of trouble.
+In Chapter 7 Writing for Academic Audiences, we'll discuss how best to write formally for an academic audience and what is valued in an academic discourse community.
+Chapter 8 Finding and Evaluating Sources will help you see how research and evidence are the main currencies of academia and will teach you how to find and analyze sources using online databases and other tools.
+Chapter 9 Discussing and Citing Sources deals with the best ways to talk about your sources (summary, paraphrase, and quotation) and how to give credit to others' work (using APA Format)--an essential skill that can also keep you out of trouble.
 In Chapter 10 What Is a Literature Review?, you'll learn the definition of a literature review, how it differs from a typical research paper, and how literature reviews are used in the social sciences.
-Chapter 11 How to Write a Literature Review will go through the steps for writing a literature review which will also hone your research and analysis skills.
-And finally, Chapter 12 Proposals will cover the genre of the proposal and the best ways to ask for anything--especially money.
+Chapter 11 How to Plan a Literature Review will go through the first steps for writing a literature review: taking good notes, structuring, and outlining.
+Chapter 12 How to Write a Literature Review follows with the final steps for creating a literature review: drafting, writing an abstract, and revising.
+And finally, Chapter 13 Proposals will cover the genre of the proposal and the best ways to formally ask for anything--especially money for research and other projects.

-To that end, Chapter 13 Writing for General Audiences will cover strategies for getting your message across to a general audience and explain how that differs from academic writing.
-Chapter 14 Professional Portfoliowill delve into some specific genres for applying for jobs--namely, resumes and cover letters--and graduate schools.
-In Chapter 15 Public Texts, you'll learn about other typical genres for general audiences such as strategies for writing effective memos, emails, social media posts, blog posts, infographics, and opinion editorials.
-And finally, Chapter 16 Presentations will take you through the steps to creating a killer presentation--whether a traditional oral presentation or a poster presentation.
+To that end, Chapter 14 Writing for General Audiences will cover strategies for getting your message across to a general audience and explain how that differs from academic writing.
+Chapter 15 Job and Graduate School Applications will delve into some specific genres for applying for jobs (such as resumes, cover letters, and online profiles) and graduate schools (CVs and personal statements).
+In Chapter 16 Public Texts, you'll learn about other typical genres for general audiences such as strategies for writing effective memos, emails, social media posts, blog posts, infographics, and opinion editorials.
+And finally, Chapter 17 Presentations will take you through the steps to creating a killer presentation--whether it be a traditional oral presentation or a poster presentation.

-We believe this textbook will give you the skills you need to succeed in your future at the university, in your career, and in life.
+We believe this (hopefully not boring) textbook will give you the skills you need to succeed in your future at the university, in your career, and in life.

 End-of Chapter Surveys